User Authentication with Out-of-Band SMS

 What you need:

-• A created User.
-To learn how to create a user, see Managing Users, Groups and Roles.
+• A created User, see Managing Users, Groups and Roles

-In order to set up the out-of-band with SMS, we need to create and assign an Authenticator to the user, by selecting a Device based Authentication policy
+To set up the out-of-band with SMS, we need to create and assign an Authenticator to the user, by selecting a Device based Authentication policy.

 The available policies are:

-The first step is to get the internal Id of the user, so we will search for the user whose external ID is jsmith@gmail.com.
-To know more about internal ID vs external ID, see Internal IDs vs External IDs.
+The first step is to get the internal Id of the user, so we will search for the user whose external ID is jsmith@company.com (for further information, see Internal IDs vs External IDs).

 Authorization: Bearer YOUR_BEARER_TOKEN